THE INSTITUTE FOR LEADERSHIP & PURPOSE

 2. Bridging Baltimore In January 2020, Safe Alternative For Education (SAFE) and the Institute launched a collaborative leadership program entitled Bridging Baltimore.
 Before the COVID-19 pandemic, 40 students (20 each from SAFE and Calvert) were meeting biweekly after school to cultivate friendships, foster a shared vision for our city, and collectively learn and act on social issues affecting our communities.
 Bridging Baltimore aims to break down barriers through positive peer relationships in our city.

-3. Speaker Series Through the Luke Stone ’86 Speaker Series, the Calvert community will be introduced to a broad array of topics, viewpoints, and people, supporting the School’s mission to foster leadership, intellectual development, and strength of character.
+3. Speaker Series Through the Luke Stone ’86 Speaker Series, the Calvert community has been introduced to a broad array of topics, viewpoints, and people, supporting the School’s mission to foster leadership, intellectual development, and strength of character.

 4. Leadership Summits Each school year, Calvert will host two leadership summits.
-This year, these summits will be virtual and welcome public and private students and educators from schools across the city to gather for discussions and workshops with regional leaders.
+The pandemic meant that these summits became virtual and welcomed public and private students and educators from schools across the city as they gathered for discussions and workshops with regional leaders.